Certified Nurse Assistant

 In addition to the tuition, other items required include:

-- The student must initiate an Illinois criminal background check during the first 10 days of class.
+- The student must initiate an Illinois criminal background check during the first 10 days of class (fingerprinting).
 The student is responsible for the fee.
 The instructor will provide detailed information about this background check on the first day of class.
 The student will then be told where to go for the background check, cost, and when this must be completed.

 - Book and name pin (book prices can be found online at sicbookstore.com)

 - White nursing uniform, white shoes, white socks (beige nylons are acceptable for females), and a wristwatch with a second hand.
 Your instructor will go through what is acceptable and what is not acceptable at the orientation.
 The uniform is to be worn when you begin clinicals, not during your theory (classroom portion).
+Do not purchase anything until after you have attended the orientation.

 - TB skin testing 2 Step (Mantoux).
 Click here for more information at the 2 Step Mantoux test.
 Please make prior arrangements to have this done in a timely manner.
 This must be done prior to clinical.
 For TB skin and Hepatitis testing contact: Egyptian Health Department * TB Board * 1412 US 45 N * Eldorado, IL 62930 * 618-273-3326